Nataraja Temple, Chidambaram: Architecture

-The temple as it stands had a pre-Chola existence and the architecture is Dravidian with the Sanctum Sanctorum closely resembling Kerala or Malabar style structures.
+The temple as it stands had a pre-Chola existence and the architecture is a combination of Chola and Pandyan architecture with the Sanctum Sanctorum closely resembling Kerala style structures.
 Indeed, the royal charters mention the rebuilding of the Sanctum using architects from Kerala.
 However, the golden roof is a striking example of Vesara architecture with its apsidal shape.
 Two small structures called the Chit Sabha and Kanak Sabha form the crux of the vast architectural complex.
 The temple is spread over a 40 acre area, within layers of concentric courtyards.
 The inner sanctum, its connecting mandapams and pillared halls near it are all either squares or stacked squares or both.
 The complex has nine gopurams, several water storage structures of which the Shivaganga sacred pool is the largest with a rectangular plan.
 The temple complex is dedicated to Nataraja Shiva and theological ideas associated with Shaivism concepts in Hinduism.
 However, the temple also includes shrines for Devi, Vishnu, Subrahmanyar, Ganesha, Nandi and others including an Amman shrine, a Surya shrine complete with Chariot wheels.
 The plan has numerous gathering halls called sabha, two major choultry called the 100 pillared and 1,000 pillared halls, inscriptions and frescoes narrating Hindu legends about gods, goddesses, saints and scholars.

 Courtyards

-The Nataraja Temple complex is embedded inside four prakarams (prakramas, courtyards).
-Each of the courtyard has walls that were defensively fortified after the 14th-century plunder and destruction.
+The Nataraja Temple complex is embedded inside four prakarams (courtyards).
+Each courtyard has walls that were defensively fortified after the 14th-century plunder and destruction.

-The outermost wall around the fourth courtyard has four simple, insignificant gateways.
+The outermost wall around the fourth courtyard has four gateways.
 The walls and gateways of the fourth courtyard were added in the 16th century by Vijayanagara rulers after they had defeated the Madurai Sultanate, and this outermost layer was heavily fortified by the Nayakas in the 17th century.
 These face the four large gopurams that are gateways into the third courtyard.
 These gopurams are also landmarks from afar.
 Inside the third courtyard, near the northern gopuram, is the Shivaganga tank, the thousand pillar mandapam, the Subrahmanyar (Murugan, Kartikeya) shrine and the shrine for Parvati (as Shivakama Sundari).
 The other three gateways are closer to the sanctum.
 The four gopurams pilgrims and visitors to enter the temple from all four cardinal directions.
 The complex is interconnected through a maze of pathways.

 The courtyard walls and gateways are made from cut stones with some brick structure added in.
 The gardens and palm groves are in the fourth courtyard, outside the walls of the third courtyard walls with the four large gopurams.
 These were restored or added in by the Vijayanagara rulers in the 16th century.